SafeTrans: LLM-assisted Transpilation from C to Rust: Background and Related Work

-In a relatively short span, the fields of artificial intelligence and natural language processing have achieved impressive advances in generative AI, with a multitude of LLMs trained on various sources of data and for a wide range of applications \cite{HUSEIN2025103917, xu2024large, bozkir2024embedding, kim2025explainablexrunderstandinguser, sapkota2025image, muzammil2025babylon, jelodar2025large}.
-In the field of computer programming, in particular, LLMs have shown great promise for code auto-completion, synthesizing code from natural language descriptions, summarizing and explaining existing code, and various other code-related tasks.
-By training models on immense code bases, such as source code files from public GitHub repositories, these code-specific LLMs can learn rich contextual representations that can be applied to various code-related tasks.
-This makes them an excellent tool for automated code translation~\cite{roziere2020unsupervised}.
+\textbf{LLM-based C-to-Rust Translation:} In recent years, LLMs have been used for a wide range of applications \cite{HUSEIN2025103917, xu2024large, bozkir2024embedding, kim2025explainablexrunderstandinguser, sapkota2025image, muzammil2025babylon, jelodar2025large} including code generation.
 Pan et al.~\cite{pan2024lost} conducted a comprehensive analysis of LLMs' translation capabilities across multiple language pairs, including C to Rust.
 Their study also provides a detailed taxonomy of LLM-based translation bugs but lacks in-depth insights into issues specific to C-to-Rust translation.
-Yang et al.~\cite{yang2024unitrans} introduce UniTrans, a tool that generates unit tests using an LLM and iteratively incorporates feedback from these test cases to refine translation.
-However, UniTrans is limited to translating between C++, Java, and Python.

 For C-to-Rust translation, several studies enhance LLM-based approaches with program analysis, formal verification, and fuzzing to improve translation accuracy.
-Yang et al.~\cite{yang2024vert} propose VERT, which generates two Rust programs: an oracle Rust program lifted from source code using WebAssembly, and an LLM-translated Rust program from the same source.
-VERT then uses formal methods to rigorously test the translated Rust code against the oracle Rust program.
-Eniser et al.~\cite{eniser2024flourine} developed FLOURINE, a framework that relies on fuzzing instead of test cases to verify the equivalence of translated Rust code.
-Similarly, Nitin et al.~\cite{nitin2024spectra} introduce SPECTRA, which generates multi-modal program specifications from an LLM in a self-consistent manner, and provides them as input to the LLM along with the code to improve translation quality.
-However, these tools are only effective for C programs up to 600 LoC.
+VERT~\cite{yang2024vert} uses WebAssembly to generate oracle Rust programs for formal equivalence testing.
+FLOURINE~\cite{eniser2024flourine} verifies translated code via fuzzing, and SPECTRA~\cite{nitin2024spectra} enhances translation using multimodal specifications.
+These tools, however, are limited to small programs (<600 LoC).
+Some recent works~\cite{nitin2025c2saferrust, shetty2024syzygy, shiraishi2024context, bai2025rustassure, evoc2rust, alphatrans} focus on translating large-scale C programs to Rust by decomposing the source code for incremental translation, while others employ LLM-powered agents for transpilation and testing~\cite{sim2025largelanguagemodelpoweredagent, li2025adversarial, matchfixagent} Finally, a user study by Li et al.~\cite{li2024userstudy} demonstrates that human strategies for C-to-Rust translation differ from those used by automated tools.